YahyaZekry/NLP-Islamic-Coach/02_methodologies/01_cinema_mind/07_assessment.md

    THEN focus on first position reconnection
    RECOMMEND grounding exercises and association practice

-IF client easily accesses first and third BUT struggles with second position:
+IF client easily accesses first and third BUT struggles with editor/director positions:
-   THEN focus on empathy development
-   RECOMMEND guided second position experiences

-IF client struggles with editor/director positions:
    THEN develop editing skills progressively
    RECOMMEND starting with simple visual edits